AguadaC/fastApi-app/README.md

     Any other type of exception not specifically covered in the previous cases will be handled as a basic Exception.
 This will return an HTTP status code of HTTP_500_INTERNAL_SERVER_ERROR along with details derived from the exception itself.

+### Data Pre-Set Information

+When utilizing the service APIs to enroll a student in a subject, the application requires three fundamental data points: the student's DNI, the name of the career, and the name of the subject.
+The application performs two key validations:

+1- It verifies that the subject is associated with the career, effectively simulating a curriculum structure.

+2- It checks that the student is enrolled in the career, thereby enabling enrollment in the subject.

+Therefore, to create an enrollment, it is essential to adhere to the established relationship between careers and subjects.

+- electrical_engineering

+  - electronic_circuits
+  - digital_systems
+  - mathematics
+  - physics
+  - computer_science

+- civil_engineering

+  - structural_analysis
+  - geotechnical_engineering
+  - mathematics
+  - physics
+  - chemistry

+- chemical_engineering

+  - organic_chemistry
+  - inorganic_chemistry
+  - mathematics
+  - chemistry
+  - biology

 ### Quick Start